Regiment of Riflemen: Service in the War of 1812

-On August 3, 1814, another detachment of riflemen under the command of Major Lodowick Morgan ambushed and repelled a British raid at Conjocta Creek near Buffalo, New York, prior to the Siege of Fort Erie.
+On August 3, 1814, another detachment of riflemen under the command of Major Ludowick Morgan ambushed and repelled a British raid at Conjockta Creek near Buffalo, New York, prior to the Siege of Fort Erie.
 Morgan and his troops, along with elements of the 4th Regiment of Riflemen, helped relieve the siege.
+Morgan was killed in action on August 12, 1814.